ciuliot/github-tracker/README.md

 ### Actions are just click (or tap) away

-Gestures, drag & drop looks nice on paper and in demos but in real work are getting in the way.
+Gestures, drag & drop looks nice on paper and in demos but in real world are getting in the way.
 GitHub tracker shows buttons and offer keyboard shortcuts for all with important actions.

+## Repository setup

+Initial procedure for repository setup should include (this will be automated in later phases):

+* Allow issues to be used on your project
+* Create following labels: #inprogress, #onhold, #implemented
+* Create category labels with prefix `@`, e.g. @frontend, @backend
+* Fork project into your account

 ## Prerequisites